Jumping on People

 we try to discipline them, thump them in their chest, tell them

-each other, so they are therefore not equipped to receive
+each other.
+They are therefore not equipped to receive

-which, in the wild, is a call to the kill, causing adrenalin
+which, in the wild is a call to the kill, which causes adrenalin

 to spread through the pack like wild fire.
 So telling our dog